-On March 20, 2020, a long-awaited video game, Animal Crossing: New Horizons released to the public.
+On March 20th, 2020, a long-awaited video game, Animal Crossing: New Horizons released to the public.
 The concept of this and all Animal Crossing games are to keep a simplistic graphical and gameplay style to appeal to newcomers while incorporating old content from previous games for fans of the series.
-Since the game’s release, it sold over 30 million units and received tremendous acclaim from critics and fans of the series.
+Since the game’s release, it has sold over 30 million units and received tremendous acclaim from critics and fans of the series.
 I started to play in June 2020 and saw what made the series great.
 I plan to continue to play this game for years to come.
-This series of articles is a year-long project I’m undertaking.
-I’ll be playing the game, developing my island, trying to get the five-star rating, and discovering and completing whatever I can get done in the game.
-These are my Animal Crossing New Horizons Journal.
+This blog a year-long project I’m undertaking.
+I’ll be playing the game, exploring and developing my island, and trying to get the five-star rating and discover and complete what I can while observing and trying the many different things to do in this game.
+This is my Animal Crossing New Horizon Journal.

 I’ve always been familiar with Animal Crossing, but I haven’t started playing until last summer.
 I named my island Serenity as corny as it sounds, and I don’t regret choosing it.
 When I created my island, my goal was to create an escape and distraction if I needed to get away from real life whenever I needed to escape and relax.
 It turned out that 2020 was a great year to do that with all the turmoil that our society faced that year.
 Weekly, I play for about 2 – 3 hours cumulatively and so far logged about 130 hours.
 Committing to the game for almost a year makes it an enjoyable time-waster, so to spend another year with this game, I will be interested to see what New Horizons and the game designers have in store for all of us.